bseverns/lofi-sampler/README.md

 ## Notes
 - **RAW format:** 16‑bit signed little‑endian, mono, 22,050 Hz.
+- **Prev-take safety net:** Each row keeps `source.raw` plus `source_prev.raw`.
+Alt+Row swaps the previous take back in and reslices instead of deleting; Shift+Alt reslice will fall back to the backup if the current source goes missing.
 - **Max record secs:** Adjust in `Config.h` (RAM‑bound).
+- **Overdub math:** Shift+hold overdubs mix the fresh capture onto the existing take in 256-sample chunks inside the original capture buffer, so the RAM footprint still obeys the `MAX_RECORD_SECONDS` table.
 - **Playback:** On each step, active rows preload that step’s raw slice from QSPI into a small RAM buffer; ISR mixes 4 voices and writes DAC.
 - **CPU budget:** The ISR only mixes 4 int16 samples → saturation → DAC write.
 All file I/O happens in the main loop between steps.
 - **AudioEngine etiquette:** `service()` runs in the foreground, drains a job queue, and tops off circular buffers in flash-sized chunks.
 The 22.05 kHz ISR only ever reads already-primed samples + gain ramps.
 If you add new work, make it a job and let the loop babysit it; the interrupt stays allergic to anything slower than a multiply.
 New to the engine?
 [Read the flow notes + diagram.](docs/audio-engine.md)